-- To Understand the Software Project Planning and Evaluation techniques. - To Understand the project management at each stage of the software development life cycle (SDLC). - To Learn about the activity planning and risk management principles. - To Understand the various phases involved in project management and people management.
+- To analyze the Software Project Planning and Evaluation techniques. - To analyze the project management at each stage of the software development life cycle (SDLC). - To analyze about the activity planning and risk management principles. - To analyze the various phases involved in project management and people management.